68 comments

 7 October 2017 09: 52

-But the USSR was not bad, the problem was that it was ineffective and therefore not viable.
+And the USSR wasn't bad, the problem was that it was ineffective and therefore unviable.
 That's why it collapsed.
-The country's leadership did not need to engage in a military race, but in developing and promoting a way to live like the United States - to have a huge budget deficit and 20 trillion. external debt.
-So the fall of the USSR is not Garby’s fault, but a series of actions by the narrow-minded people who came before him.
+The country's leadership should have been engaged not in a military race, but in developing and promoting a way to live like the USA - to have a gigantic budget deficit and a 20 trillion foreign debt.
+So the fall of the USSR is not Garbi's fault, but a series of actions by narrow-minded people who came before him.

 7 October 2017 19: 28